NdV66/tell-me-a-story/README.md

 2. As an user I want to have option to select more than 1 category and never less than 1. *DONE*
 # Reroll
 1. As an user I want like to have an option to reroll all dice. *DONE*
-2. As an user I want to have an option to change dice order (move it) *TO DO*
+2. As an user I want to have an option to change dice order (move it)
-3. As an user I want to have an option to export dice as an image and save it *TO DO*
+3. As an user I want to have an option to export dice as an image and save it

+# Developer Stories (short)
+## Documentation
+1. As a developer, I want to have documentation. *DONE*
+2. As a developer, I want to have architecture description. *DONE*
+## Deploy
+1. As a developer, I want to have deploy description. *DONE*
+2. As a developer, I want to have tag creating description. *DONE*
+## Development
+1. As a developer, I want to have instruction how to run locally. *DONE*
+## Tests
+1. As a developer I want to have tests for Models.
+2. As a developer I want to have tests for ViewModels.
+3. As a developer I want to have tests for ViewComponents.
+4. As a developer I want to have tests for Pages.
+5. As a developer I want to have tests for PagesComponents.

 # Thanks!
 https://nagoshiashumari.github.io/Rpg-Awesome/

-# Todo
-- basic structure OK
-- basic styles OK
-- roll dices OK
-- footer OK
-- change lang OK
-- change theme OK
-- re-roll dice OK
-- add categories OK
-- add dices amount input OK
-- add more dice icons OK
-- behavior when there is less dice than expected OK
-- architecture update in readme OK

-- user stories & flow
-- move dices ?
-- dice area export
-- info box
-- title
-- deploy + readme

-- model tests
-- view models tests
-- view tests
-- pages tests